 - Consolidating customer data for analytics.

-- Understanding the total catalog of your product data, in a consistent and accessible form, such as each product's name, description, and characteristics.
+- Having a 360-degree view of product data in a consistent and accessible form, such as each product's name, description, and characteristics.

-- Establishing reference data to further consistently describe other sets of master data.
+- Establishing reference data to consistently augment descriptions of master data.
 For example, reference data includes lists of countries/regions, currencies, colors, sizes, and units of measure.

-In addition, these MDM solutions help financial organizations (in the finance industry) that rely heavily on data for critical activities, such as monthly, quarterly, and annual reporting.
+These MDM solutions also help financial organizations that rely heavily on data for critical activities, such as timely reporting.

 MDM integration with Microsoft Purview

-The following figure illustrates in more detail Profisee's Microsoft Purview integration.
-To support this integration, Profisee's Governance subsystem provides bidirectional integration with Purview, which consists of two distinct flows:
+The following diagram illustrates in detail the integration of Profisee MDM in Microsoft Purview.
+To support this integration, the Profisee governance subsystem provides bidirectional integration with Microsoft Purview, which consists of two distinct flows:

-- Governance details are returned and provided to data stewards and business users, as they view and remediate data quality issues in Profisee's FastApp Portal.
+- Governance details are returned and provided to data stewards and business users.
+These details are available as the users view data, enrich data, and remediate data quality issues by using the Profisee FastApp portal.

-The Purview catalog and glossary can help you maximize integration.
+The Microsoft Purview catalog and glossary can help you maximize integration.

 Master data model design